solo-io/solo-docs/supergloo/docs/mesh/install.md

 First, ensure that SuperGloo has been initialized in your kubernetes cluster via `supergloo init` or the [Supergloo Helm Chart](https://github.com/solo-io/supergloo/tree/master/install/helm/supergloo).
-See the [installation instructions](install) for detailed instructions on installing SuperGloo.
+See the [installation instructions](../../installation) for detailed instructions on installing SuperGloo.

 Once SuperGloo has been installed, we'll create an Install CRD with configuration parameters which will then trigger SuperGloo to begin the mesh installation.